The University of Chicago Policy on Title IX Sexual Harassment

 As described in Section XII, the Title IX Coordinator may file a Formal Title IX Complaint on behalf of the University if doing so is not clearly unreasonable.
 Such action will normally be taken in limited circumstances involving serious or repeated conduct or where the alleged perpetrator may pose a continuing threat to the University community.

-Upon receipt of a written and signed Formal Title IX Complaint, the Title IX Coordinator will conduct an initial assessment to determine whether the alleged conduct in the Formal Title IX Complaint, if substantiated, would constitute Title IX Sexual Harassment or Retaliation under this Policy.
+Upon receipt of a written Formal Title IX Complaint, the Title IX Coordinator will conduct an initial assessment to determine whether the alleged conduct in the Formal Title IX Complaint, if substantiated, would constitute Title IX Sexual Harassment or Retaliation under this Policy.
 Following the initial assessment, if the allegations forming the basis of the Formal Title IX Complaint would, if substantiated, constitute Title IX Sexual Harassment the Title IX Coordinator or their designee shall assign a Title IX Investigator, who will initiate an investigation of the allegations under this Policy.
-However, upon request and with the consent of both parties, the Title IX Coordinator may instead refer the matter to the Alternative Resolution process, as described in Section XVIII.

 Dismissal of Formal Title IX Complaint